1.Summary of significant accounting policies followed by the Group

 The consolidated financial statements incorporate the financial statements of the Company and all its subsidiaries, being the entities that it controls.
 Control is evidenced where the Group has power over the investee or is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Power is demonstrated through existing rights that give the ability to direct relevant activities, which significantly affect the entity returns.
 The financial statements of subsidiaries are prepared for the same reporting year as the parent company.
 Where necessary, adjustments are made to the financial statements of subsidiaries to align the accounting policies in line with accounting policies of the Group.
-For non-wholly owned subsidiaries, a share of the profit/loss for the financial year and net assets is attributed to the noncontrolling interests as shown in the consolidated Statement of Profit and Loss and consolidated Balance Sheet.
+For non-wholly owned subsidiaries, a share of the profit/loss for the financial year and net assets is attributed to the non-controlling interests as shown in the consolidated statement of profit and loss and consolidated balance sheet.
 For acquisitions of additional interests in subsidiaries, where there is no change in control, the Group recognises a reduction to the non-controlling interest of the respective subsidiary with the difference between this figure and the cash paid, inclusive of transaction fees, being recognised in equity.
 In addition, upon dilution of controlling interests the difference between the cash received from sale or listing of the subsidiary shares and the increase to non-controlling interest is also recognised in equity.
-The financial statements of subsidiaries acquired or disposed off during the year are included in the consolidated Statement of Profit and Loss from the effective date of acquisition or up to the effective date of disposal, as appropriate.
+The financial statements of subsidiaries acquired or disposed off during the year are included in the consolidated statement of profit and loss from the effective date of acquisition or up to the effective date of disposal, as appropriate.
 Intragroup balances and transactions, and any unrealised income and expenses arising from intragroup transactions, are eliminated in preparing the consolidated financial statements.
-Unrealized losses are eliminated unless costs cannot be recovered.
-The financial statements of Bajaj Auto (Thailand) Ltd. are prepared with a three months’ time lag for consolidation into the Group financial statements.
+Unrealised losses are eliminated unless costs cannot be recovered.
+The financial statements of Bajaj Auto (Thailand) Ltd. and Bajaj Auto Spain S.L. are prepared with a three months’ time lag for consolidation into the Group financial statements.

 2 Investment in associates